SkylineCommunications/dataminer-docs/connector-help/connector_help/SEE Telecom eAcsys NMS_X ​Dual RX US.md

 ### Optical

-Thispage displays the optical measurements from the receiver module with the following parameters:
+This page displays the optical measurements from the receiver module with the following parameters:

 - **Rx 1&2 Status**
 - **Rx 1&2 Optical Input Power**